Stock fish: Importers defy FG on importation through land border - Vanguard News

 By Godwin Oritse

-DESPITE warning by the Federal Government to importers to desist from bringing in stockfish (Okporoko) through the land border, defiant importers have defied this directive and gone ahead to import stock fish through the nation’s busiest border in Seme.
+DESPITE warning by the Federal Government to importers to desist from bringing in stock fish (Okporoko) through land border, defiant importers have defied this directive and gone ahead to import stock fish through the nation’s busiest border in Seme.

 Speaking to Vanguard Maritime Report at the just concluded fish conference in Lofoten Norway, a former director of fisheries in the Federal Ministry of Agriculture and Rural Development, Mrs Abiodun Cheke, said that some unscrupulous importers would rather consign their stock fish cargoes through ports of neighbouring countries and remove them from containers, move the fish into trucks and move them into Nigeria.

-Recall that a truck of stockfish recently fell on the Badagry-Seme road, a development that became a health concern as the rain fell on the fish polluted the environment with an unpleasant odour.
+Recall that a truck of stock fish recently fell on the Badagry-Seme road, a development that became a health concern as the rain fell on the fish polluted the environment with unpleasant odour.

 Speaking further, Cheke warned that the Customs has become aware of the tricks of importers adding that the officers are waiting for such importers at the border post with their cargoes.